siyia2/iso-commander/README.md

 State of the art secure and blazing fast terminal image mounter/converter written in C++, it allows mounting `ISOs` and/or converting `BIN&IMG&MDF` files to `ISO`.
-Supports Tab completion on disk cache generation, a curtesy of readline the library.
+Supports Tab completion and on disk cache generation.
 You can add multiple mounts and/or conversion paths.
 All paths are mounted under `/mnt/iso_*` format and all conversions take place at their local source directories, script requires `ROOT` access to `mount&unmount ISOs`.

 If you get: `Error: filesystem error: cannot increment recursive directory iterator: Permission denied`.